Queen Elizabeth II Reservoir

 The Queen Elizabeth II Reservoir lies to the south of the River Thames and to the west of the Island Barn Reservoir.
 To the north are the Bessborough and Knight reservoirs.
-The A3050 runs to the north of the reservoir and it is situated in Walton on Thames.
-It is managed by Thames Water.
+The reservoir is in Walton on Thames and is managed by Thames Water.

 History

-The reservoir was authorised by the Metropolitan Water Board Act 1935 (25 & 26 Geo.
+The Queen Elizabeth II Reservoir was authorised by the Metropolitan Water Board Act 1935 (25 & 26 Geo.
 5. c. lxxxiv).
-Excavation work on the reservoir started in 1936 under the supervision of the Board's chief engineer Jonathan Davidson but was suspended upon the outbreak of war in 1939.
+Excavation work on the reservoir started in 1936 under the supervision of the board's chief engineer, Jonathan Davidson, but was suspended at the start of the Second World War in 1939.
 Work only recommenced in 1957 and was undertaken by W. & C. French.
 The reservoir was completed in 1962 and was formally opened by the Queen on 30 March 1962.

 Construction

 The reservoir embankment has a rolled clay core which extends down into the under-lying blue London clay.
 The core wall is 3.6 m wide at the base and tapers above ground level to 3 m wide at the top of the wall.
 The clay was taken from three borrow pits.
 On both sides of the core is a fill of mixed clay and gravel 0.9 m wide.
 The reservoir walls were constructed by dragging gravel from the floor of the reservoir but which was not compacted other than compaction by the construction machinery.
 The top of the embankment is 15 m above ground level.
 Over the London clay is about 6 m of sandy gravel.
 A study in 2009 identified that about 750,000 tonnes of sand and gravel could be excavated from the bottom of the reservoir.

 The inlet and outlet valve towers are located at the north east and north west corners of the reservoir.
 The inlet and outlet tunnels are 2.5 m in diameter and run beneath the Knight and Bessborough reservoirs, nearby roads and houses to the Walton Water Treatment Works.
 The inlet tunnel is 1035 m long and the outlet tunnel is 795 m long.